 The Importance of Workplace Health and Safety Programs

-As businesses try to maintain operations during the ever changing workspace, health and safety has never been more important.
+As businesses try to maintain and adapt their operations during the ever changing workspace, worker mental health and safety has never been more important.
 A comprehensive, robust safety program not only protects workers from injury, but it can also increase productivity, boost employee morale and reduce turnover.

 Getting Involved in Safe + Sound Week